viode/viode/README.md

 **Join the team!**

 We are looking for new team members.
-Regardless of where you are or how much you know about programming.
-If you are interested, please [apply](https://docs.google.com/forms/d/19hvjOVyRD06blr2hmrKOVj6SGKwt8AkgBFqtFiP3nrI/viewform).
+Regardless of where you are and how much you know about programming, If you are interested, please [apply](https://docs.google.com/forms/d/19hvjOVyRD06blr2hmrKOVj6SGKwt8AkgBFqtFiP3nrI/viewform).

 ## License